cesargb/laravel-update/README.md

 composer require cesargb/laravel-update
 ```

-Now add the service provider in `config/app.php` file:
+If you have Laravel 5.4, you must add the service provider in `config/app.php` file:

 ```php
 'providers' => [